gauravyadav673/HandDraw/README.md

 # HandDraw
-Android library to add a touch to draw widget to your android application.
+Android library to add a touch to draw view to your android application.
 It can also be used for capturing signatures
 <img src="https://user-images.githubusercontent.com/22410153/31006432-46943664-a51a-11e7-8aae-9ae61f0f9ac6.png" width="300" height=auto>
 <img src="https://user-images.githubusercontent.com/22410153/31006480-6e73f098-a51a-11e7-8d90-763256f3088c.png" width="300" height=auto/>